hawkchch/easysqlite/README.md

 ````

-3) Copy the amalgamation file into easysql
+3) Copy the amalgamation files into easysql

 ````
 mkdir -p "easysqlite/sqlite"